mohaids/instagram-to-discord-notifier/README.md

 ![Example Notification Image](resources/readme-notifications-image.png)

+But you STILL want to know when someone DMs you.

-With the project you can:
+With this project you can:
-1. Get a notification of that notification via a familiar (read: better) interface : Discord
+1. Get a notification of that notification via a familiar (read: better) interface: Discord
 2. And you are able to customize the notification of that notification you get

 Here's an example of what the customized notifications could look like: